|

 1. If baby does not respond to tapping on shoulder or a shout, lay baby on its back.

 2. Open mouth with fingers and be sure that tongue is not blocking throat.
 Do not do this without looking.
+Use finger sweep to remove any blockage.
+Do not do a blind finger sweep.
+Look at what you are doing.

 3. If not possible neck injury, place hand on forehead and other hand under chin, and gently tilt head back to free tongue so as not to block windpipe.